Skip to main content

 Focus on the stretch at the bottom of each rep.

-Common Preacher Curl mistakes
+What are common Preacher Curl mistakes to avoid?

 Hyperextending elbows at bottom - risks injury.